Odonno/ngrx-signalr-core/readme.md

 # ngrx-signalr-core

-A library to handle realtime SignalR Core events using angular, rxjs and the @ngrx library.
+A library to handle realtime SignalR (.NET Core) events using angular, rxjs and the @ngrx library.

+*This library is made for the SignalR client using .NET Core.
+If you need to target .NET Framework, please check this repository : https://github.com/Odonno/ngrx-signalr*

 ## Get started